Climate Ready Midwest

-Climate Ready Midwest is a multi-state Extension-Climate Hub Partnership working to increase the adoption of regionally scalable climate-smart agriculture by helping to:
+Climate Ready Midwest is a multistate partnership working to increase the impact of climate-smart agriculture across the region.
+Our mission is twofold:

-• Define what climate smart agriculture means to the Midwest Extension agricultural community, and
+- To define what climate-smart agriculture means to the midwestern Extension agricultural community, and

-• Develop a shared road map outlining how to empower Extension to lead in climate-informed agricultural programming for row crop, specialty crop, and integrated livestock/crop agricultural systems, while including and elevating the perspectives of underserved audiences.
+- Developing a shared road map that empowers Extension to lead climate-informed agricultural programming for row crop, specialty crop, and integrated livestock/crop agricultural systems while elevating the perspectives of BIPOC (Black, Indigenous, and People Of Color) and limited resource producers

-• Coordinate a science engagement board to oversee the incorporation of accurate, translatable, and scalable climate strategies into our work
+- Establishing a science engagement board to oversee the incorporation of accurate, translatable, and scalable climate strategies into Extension work

 For more information contact Alli Parrish, project manager, at alparrish@wisc.edu, or Aaron Wilson, project director, at wilson.1010@osu.edu.